We wouldn’t have it any other way.

 - We’ve nurtured close links with other challenger banks to support to each other and attract more women into the world of finance

-2017 has seen us make huge steps forward as a bank, and when our Director of Intermediary Lending, Maria Harris, won the first Women In Finance (Banker of the Year) award, it was the icing on the cake.
-We have also appointed board member Bridget Rosewell as chair.
+In 2017 our Director of Intermediary Lending, Maria Harris, won the first Women In Finance (Banker of the Year) award, it was the icing on the cake.
+We also appointed board member Bridget Rosewell as chair.

 Atom is a big happy family, and we’re determined to keep it that way.
 So if you’ve got any questions about the way we’ve implemented the Women in Finance Charter, just get in touch and we’ll chat through things.